haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 Firstly, do not offer bad alternatives in the standard library that users should not use.
 Secondarily, do offer good alternatives, like ``Text`` and associated functionality, if they are suitable for inclusion.

+.. [#ubiquitous-language]
+  Compare the "Ubiquitous Language" concept from Eric Evan's *Domain-driven design* also cited in the GHC modularity paper.

+.. [#cpu-leaks]
+  The choice of CPU/Arch does leak through when wants to do certain special operations, like atomics that depend on the intricacies of memory models, or data-paralleld "SIMD" instrucitons.
+  But these concerns are fairly niche and we can mostly not think about them for the purposes of standard library design.

 Prior Art and Related Efforts
 -----------------------------